4th National First Nations NDIS:

 In Australia, the protocol is to recognise the Traditional Owners of the land to which we are gathering.
-Therefore, all presentations must begin with an acknowledgement to country and acknowledgement to local Traditional Elders.
-All presentations must begin with words like, “We wish to acknowledge and respect the traditional custodians whose ancestral lands we are to meet upon.
-We acknowledge the deep feelings of attachment and relationship of Aboriginal peoples to Country.
-We also pay respects to the cultural authority of Aboriginal peoples visiting/attending from other areas of Australia who are present here”.
+Therefore, all presentations must begin with an acknowledgement to country and to local Traditional Elders: “We wish to acknowledge and respect the traditional custodians whose ancestral lands we are to meet upon.
+We acknowledge the deep feelings of attachment and relationship of Aboriginal & Torres Straits Islander peoples to Country.
+We also pay respects to the cultural authority of Aboriginal & Torres Straits Islander peoples attending from other areas of Australia.”

 The conference will also be a great resource and avenue to identify models of support and engagement that reflect various cultural practices of our communities to ensure that First Nations Peoples’ living with a disability can live life their way.
 Sharing stories and story-telling is so strong in Aboriginal communities, in that it leads the way to support healing in our community so we can move forward and get things right.
 Reflecting the importance of culturally respectful planning resources and tools to adapt the changes to the disability sector, that is people with disability will have “choice and control” over their own lives and empowered to make decisions for their own care according to their personal needs and wants.